 - Abbony Duo Body kun -male or female <<Best Budget Mannequin for Budget Price

-Best Poseable Artist Mannequins Reviews
+17 of the Best Poseable Artist Mannequins Reviews

 Traditionally, artists used wooden mannequins to draw realistic anatomical human figures.
 However, since these figures didn’t have fingers and many other important physical features, modern manufacturers started designing high quality mannequins at very reasonable prices.